SarahTaaherBonna/VAV-FE/README.md

 1. Node.js with npm or equivalent package manager
 2. Physical Device with Expo Client or simulator with Expo Client installed
+3. A Firebase account with a project set up

 ### Installation
 1. `git clone https://github.com/SarahTaaherBonna/VAV-FE.git` to clone the repo
 2. `npm install` to install relevant node modules
+3. Edit `config/firebaseConfig_blank.js` and include your Firebase details
+4. Save the file as `config/firebaseConfig.js`
-3. Execute by running `expo start`
+5. Start Metro Bundler by running `expo start`
-4. Scan QR code on Metro Bundle with Expo app on iOS/Android
+6. Scan QR code on Metro Bundler with Expo app on iOS/Android

 ### Backend